Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Understanding Adaptive Learning Rate

 If we initially set $\rb_{1} \leftarrow \mathbf{g}_1^2$ for $t=1$, then it can be checked that at step $t>1$,

-Therefore, $\rb_{t}$ is a weighted average of $\mathbf{g}_i^2$ with larger weights on later iterates and RMSProp is a preconditioning method where a weighted $\overline{\mathbf{g}}= \sqrt{\rb_t }$ is used to approximate average magnitude of the gradient.
+Therefore, $\rb_{t}$ is a weighted average of $\mathbf{g}_i^2$ with larger weights placed on later iterates.
+So RMSProp is a preconditioning method where a weighted average $\overline{\mathbf{g}}= \sqrt{\rb_t }$ is used to approximate average magnitude of the gradient.
+One advantage of using the running average is that it uses more the recent gradients and should get a better approximation to the row-wise magnitudes of the Hessian at iteration $t$.